 For the sake of travel, India can be broken up into four major regions.

-Kerala and the South: The backwaters of Kerala are India’s lesser-known gems, offering visitors the opportunity to explore the coconut groves and paddy fields of the Southern states.
-You can hold up in luxury 5-star accommodations or stay in rustic over-water shacks.
-Diving enthusiasts can also consider the Andaman or Lakshadweep islands off India’s Southern coast.
+Kerala and the south: The backwaters of Kerala are India’s lesser-known gems, offering visitors the opportunity to explore the coconut groves and paddy fields of the southern states.
+You can hole up in luxury 5-star accommodations or stay in rustic over-water shacks.
+Diving enthusiasts might also consider the Andaman or Lakshadweep islands off India’s southern coast.

-Calcutta and the East: Some of the country’s most prominent cultural and historical figures hail from its East coast.
-From the banks of the Ganges, India’s most sacred river, to the colonial architecture of Calcutta and temples of Bhubaneshwar, a visit to this region will provide a deep understanding of the country’s art and religions.
+Calcutta and the east: Some of the country’s most prominent cultural and historical figures hail from its east coast.
+From the banks of the Ganges, India’s most sacred river, to the colonial architecture of Calcutta and the temples of Bhubaneshwar, a visit to this region will provide a deep understanding of the country’s art and religions.

 While there are a lot of reasons to visit India with the family, there are certain things that first-time travelers, particularly from the West, should pay attention to:

 Editor’s Note: Kaamna Bhojwani-Dhawan is the founder of Momaboard.com, a website for globetrotting kids and their parents.
 For more of her insight, read Momaboard’s guides to Mumbai and Delhi with kids.

 Want to save all the great intel and tips you are finding on Ciao Bambino?
 My Trip Planner allows you to bookmark articles, family-friendly hotel reviews, and family vacation packages.
 Simply click the heart icon on anything you want to save.
 Site registration is required to get started.
 Happy planning!

 Please fillout the form below to create your free My Trip Planner account.